shaytan1986/SqlUtil/README.md

 ## Tables
 ### Numbers
 An improved tally table which takes advantage of the number to produce characters (via ASCII and UNICODE functions) and dates (via OADate conversion)

+## Master
+Custom stored procedures built in the `master` database, and marked as special procedures using `sp_ms_MarkSystemObject`.

+## Systems
+Systems of more than one object which work together to provide a specific unit of functionality.